Nomad-Media/samples/nomad-samples/python/account_authentication/Readme.md

+# Account Authentication
+Learning to use the Nomad API account path to authenticate a user in Python

 ## Account AuthenticationSample Code

 This walkthrough outlines how to use the sample code for authenticationprocess that Nomad provides using Python.